 Tesla ($TSLA) is on our radar for potential breakout buy entry in the coming days.
 Here’s why…

-Tesla ($TSLA), which substantially beat Q1 quarterly earnings expectations last week, has been forming the handle portion of a bullish cup with handle chart pattern for the past three weeks.
+Tesla ($TSLA), which substantially beat Q1 quarterly earnings expectations last week, has been forming the handle portion of a bullish cup and handle chart pattern for the past three weeks.

 As such, we are now stalking $TSLA for potential buy entry in the Wagner Daily model portfolio if the stock breaks out to the upside from this reliable chart pattern.

-Check out the $TSLA cup with handle setup on the daily chart below:
+Check out the $TSLA cup and handle pattern on the daily chart below:

 Deeper Than Normal Cup